DaXcess/LCVR/Docs/Configuration/README.md

 }
 ```

-> Item names are case-sensitive, and translation mods will break these matches!
+> Note that item names are case-sensitive

 ## Example config file